 OK, all the connected tech had worked flawlessly – TV, Blu-Ray DVDs, Phone, Our Digital Music Library and Net Radio – everything that needed to – but then along came Sky’s new UHD TV series ‘Britannia’, and things began to unravel.

-A few postings to the Sky Help Forum revealed that with my current cabling setup (the one I’ve always used in the past for TV/Amp connectivity – Fig. 1), although functional, meant that the TV was doing the sound outputting and even though the it’s pretty-much top-end, it DIDN’T support Dolby Atmos!
-Forum wisdom then suggested, a subtle, but essential tweak of the cabling – Fig 2, so that the Yamaha now did the sound processing, rather than the TV.
+A few postings to the now-familiar Sky Help Forum revealed that with my current cabling setup (the one I’ve always used in the past for TV/Amp connectivity – Fig. 1 – although functional, meant that the TV was doing the sound outputting, and even though this goggle-box is pretty-much top-end (for 2018), it DIDN’T support Dolby Atmos!
+Forum wisdom then suggested a subtle, but essential, tweak to the cabling – Fig 2 – so that the Yamaha now did the sound processing, rather than the TV.

 An hour later, after dragging out the furniture to get access to the hi-fi cabling, everything was now as it should always have been.
-The job was done, but bizarrely, even though Britannia was behaving as it should, my 4K DVD player playing the Atmos-enabled 4K DVD Passengers still wasn’t triggering the ‘Atmos’ label on the AV receiver.
-I later learned that the Yamaha is so clever, it won’t display ‘Atmos’ unless the right number of speaker speakers are connected – that’s 7 or 9… and I’m behind the times with only 5!
+The job was done, but bizarrely, even though Britannia’s audio track was now behaving as it should, with further testing, my 4K DVD player playing the Atmos-enabled 4K DVD movie Passengers still wasn’t triggering the ‘Atmos’ label on the AV receiver.
+I later learned that the Yamaha is so clever, it won’t display ‘Atmos’ unless the right number of speakers are connected – that’s 7 or 9… and I’m behind the times with only 6! 🥴